8 Proven Benefits of Cross-Training For Runners

 If you are a long-distance runner, you may have noticed throughout your training that it is challenging to keep even the slightest bit of muscle mass on unless you have incredible genetics and are a muscle-making machine!

-Therefore, adding two days of total-body strength training into your running training plan is essential to keep you strong, healthy, and, again, at a lower risk for running-related injuries.
+Therefore, as mentioned, adding two days of total-body strength training into your running training plan is essential to keep you strong, healthy, and at a lower risk for running-related injuries.

 #8: Cross-Training Can Work As Active Recovery